Draggon/hassio-hdd-tools/hdd_tools/DOCS.md

 | performance_check | Flag to enable or disable the execution of performance check at startup
 | debug | Flag to enable or disable debugging.
 Activate this if you want to debug which property from the JSON output of `smartctl` you want to be merged to the sensor.
 | output_file | Log file
+| device_type | Type of block device which `smartctl` will try to use for communication.
+Default "auto".
+Check https://www.smartmontools.org/wiki/USB

 ### Attributes